 Backwoods Brewing first came on my radar when they opened a brewery in Portland.
 Intrigued, I popped in for a pint and found myself pleasantly impressed (the IPA really hit the spot).
 When planning out the itinerary for our grand Columbia Gorge brewery crawl, I knew we’d be popping in for a proper visit.

 Graduating from a single-barrel brewpub to a humming 20-barrel system, it seems like folks can’t get enough of this liquid gold.
 It’s not hard to see why, sourcing local hops, yeast and grain, the focus is on highlighting the Pacific Northwest’s bounty.
+A task the brothers have mastered effortlessly.

 Great beer, good pub fare and awesome staff, what more could you possibly ask for?